cuz789/Microservice_testing/aware-microservices-main/README.md

 ## Conclusion

 The Aware-Microservices project showcases the implementation of a microservices architecture using modern technologies.
 By following the instructions provided, you can set up and run the project on your local machine, gaining insights into the workings of a microservices-based system.

+# Microservice Unit and Integration Test
+The Microservice tests were developed for the project that is already built by the dev team.
+The unit tests include :
+Order microservice testing : POST and GET
+User microservice testing : POST and GET
+Rabbitmq testing : PUT
+Integration Testing of the entire aware microservice with coverage above 90% is achieved for all the tests.